 WE: She can predict the future?!
 How does she see the billions of variables she doesn’t control?!

 US: She can’t.
-But she really does live like she can expect a pretty specific future.
+But she really does live as though she can expect a pretty specific future.
 We think it’s why she’s always upset.
 She keeps trying to get the past to be the way she wanted it, and now she wants the future that way too.

 WE: So the wanting is the wishing?
-But wait–how could everyone get what they want when there’s seven billion of them?
+But wait –how could everyone get what they want when there’s billions of them?

 US: They can’t.
 And they know that in what’s called an intellectual way.
 But for some reason they still don’t really live where they are.
-You’d have to be here.
+We’d have to be here to understand it.
 It’s just a sea of thinking.
 The only thing they seem to do that’s authentic is love each other.
 When they do that they pretty much communicate the same way we do.

 WE: No words?

 US: None.
 Or very few.
 And yet the feelings are bigger and more complex.

 US: Feel love?
 Strangely no, and yet they have all kinds of it here.
 General appreciation, a love of nature, activities, people, animals, art, friend love –even something called sex can sometimes be a part of it.
 They can even love abstract ideas like home or summer.

 WE: That is some serious creative ability.
 They almost get to build their own little universes.